 You can start with as little as one hour of care per week and this may simply mean someone to keep them company or to do some of the more physically demanding household tasks such as changing bed linen.

 The Australian government subsidises some of the costs of aged care.
 Government subsidies exist for Aged Care Homes as well as Home Care.
-You can apply to access up to $49,000 per year of government subsidies to remain living in your own home.
+You can apply to access more than $50,000 per year of government subsidies to remain living in your own home.
 In fact, it’s cheaper for the government if you remain living in your own home than if you go into an Aged Care Home.

 Keep in mind that there’s a wait-list to access government subsidies.
-In some cases this can be as long as 12 months.
+In some cases this can be more than 2 years!
 You may wish to pay for care in the meantime and this can be a good introduction to the idea of receiving help.